 Deep Before Wide

-Our healing, recovery and leadership-development focus requires a slow approach.
-We do not attempt to reach large numbers of people.
-Instead we focus on training leaders who will one day impact many.
-Our goal is to be teachers who thrill in the success of our students.
+Our healing, recovery and leadership-development emphasis require a slow, small approach.
+We try to choose a narrow, quality focus, and our goal is to be teachers who thrill in the success of our students.

 We constantly ask questions, and test and evaluate hypotheses, always look for ways to increase effectiveness in the following areas: